DemiAdisa/Spacestagram/README.md

 # What Does It Do?

-It is a simple frontend web application which makes use of APIs provided by NASA, Semantic-UI (A UI Library for react components) and React.js to model a small Instagram like App (Hence the Name Spacstagram)
+It is a frontend web application which makes use of APIs provided by NASA, Semantic-UI (A UI Library for react components) and React.js to model a small Instagram clone (Hence the Name Spacstagram)

 # Demo